SC-Networks/evalanche-soap-api-connector/docs/container.md

 getListByMandatorId(int <mandator-id>): ResourceInformation[]
 ```

-Retrieve all containers of a folder
+Retrieve all containers in a folder

 ```